-Specialists from the Wellcome Laboratory of Neurobiology of the University College London (UCL) published a report in the PLoS One magazine in which claimed that seeing or hearing something that we consider beautiful activates the same brain area.
+Researchers at the Wellcome Laboratory of Neurobiology of the University College London (UCL) published a paper in the PLoS One magazine where they claimed that seeing or hearing something that we consider beautiful activates the same brain area.

-“So the question arises of whether we have an innate abstract sense of beauty, which can cause a strong emotional excitation either the source of it is visual or auditory.
+“So the question arises of whether we have an innate abstract sense of beauty, which can cause a strong emotional excitation – whether its source is visual or auditory.
 It’s time to answer it”, says Professor Semir Zeki.

 Then the experts showed them pictures or played them music while they were subjected to functional magnetic resonance imaging (fMRI) to record the activity of their brain.

-They saw that the area of the middle orbitofrontal cortex, a part of the pleasure and reward center of the brain, “lights up” more strongly when the subjects were seeing or hearing something that had previously described as “beautiful.”
+They saw that the area of the middle orbitofrontal cortex, a part that is a pleasure and reward center of the brain, “lights up” more strongly when the subjects saw or heard something that they had previously described as “beautiful.”

-Previously the middle orbitofrontal cortex has already been associated with the appreciation of beauty.
-However, this is the first time that scientists managed to see that beautiful visual and auditory stimuli activate the same brain region, suggesting that there may exist the innate cerebral understanding of beauty.
+Previously, the middle orbitofrontal cortex had already been associated with the appreciation of beauty.
+However, this is the first time that scientists were able to see that visual and auditory stimuli associated with beauty activate the same brain region.
+This suggests that there may exist an innate cerebral understanding of beauty.